A tribute to my nephew, Filmmaker Ryley Beach.

 “Yes,” he admitted, with a chuckle.

-A comedian, I thought.
-Good.
-I’d been afraid he’d be aloof and impatient.
-I had several questions, some of which had already been answered, such as when would the cast come off (it just had), and what hardware had he placed in my foot (the X-ray clearly indicated nine screws, one plate, and zero screwdrivers).
+Some of my questions had already been answered, such as when would the cast come off (it just had), and what hardware did he place in my foot (the X-ray clearly indicated 9 screws and 1 plate).

-“Does that hurt?” she asked, digging a particularly stubborn staple out of my ankle.
+“Does that hurt?” she asked, as she dug a particularly stubborn staple out of my leg.

-“No,” I lied, effectively giving her license to dig even deeper for the next one.
+“No,” I lied, which only emboldened her to dig deeper for the next one.